-An individual study plan is to be established for each doctoral student which shall give details of financing, supervision, courses, thesis-related work, etc. For a degree of doctor to be awarded, the studies shall entail 240 higher education credits.
+An individual study plan is to be established for each doctoral student which shall give details of financing, supervision, courses, thesis-related work, etc. For a degree of doctor to be awarded, the studies shall entail 240 ECTS credits.
 A doctoral student can, if desired, pursue a licentiate degree as an intermediate goal.
 The requirements for obtaining a licentiate degree are detailed in the relevant general syllabus.

 Studies at third-cycle level that are to be concluded with a doctoral degree shall comprise a net study period of four years.
-They consist of a course component of 75-105 higher education credits and an academic thesis of 135-165 higher education credits.
+They consist of a course component of 75-105 ECTS credits and an academic thesis of 135-165 ECTS credits.